-- 1.6 Our last Local Plan was adopted in 2004.
+1.6 Our last Local Plan was adopted in 2004(3).
 Since this time, there have been a lot of important changes.
+These include:

-This includes: - Legislation: This refers to Acts (or laws) that are passed by Parliament and regulations that are written by the Government and tell us the things that we legally have to do.
+Legislation: This refers to Acts (or laws) that are passed by Parliament and regulations that are written by the Government and tell us the things that we legally have to do.
 The 2004 Planning and Compulsory Purchase Act changed the way we have to prepare and adopt our plans.
 The 2011 Localism Act introduced more new requirements.
 Our last Local Plan was written before these came fully into force.
-The Government has recently stated that all authorities must produce a local plan by early 2017. - National planning advice: A new National Planning Policy Framework (NPPF) was published in March 2012.
+The Government has recently stated that all authorities must produce a local plan by early 2017.

+Introduction

+National planning advice: A new National Planning Policy Framework (NPPF) was published in March 2012.
 This replaced all previous advice into one, much shorter, document.
 We have to take the NPPF into account when we write our new Plan.
 Detailed National Planning Practice Guidance (NPPG) was released in March 2014.
-This provides more information on how we should achieve the aims of the NPPF. - Neighbourhood Planning: The 2011 Localism Act introduced Neighbourhood Plans.
-This is a new type of plan that has to be taken into account when we decide planning applications. - Local evidence: We have carried out a large number of evidence studies.
+This provides more information on how we should achieve the aims of the NPPF.

+Neighbourhood Planning: The 2011 Localism Act introduced Neighbourhood Plans.
+This is a new type of plan that has to be taken into account when we decide planning applications.
+Local evidence: We have carried out a large number of evidence studies.
 These have provided us with important and up-to-date information.
-This includes things like the type of homes that should be built in the future, what facilities are provided in the town's neighbourhood centres and the likely effect of our policies on the environment. - 1.7 The legislation and national planning advice above say that all local authorities should have an up-to-date local plan.
+This includes things like the type of homes that should be built in the future, what facilities are provided in the town's neighbourhood centres and the likely effect of our policies on the environment.

+1.7 The legislation and national planning advice above say that all local authorities should have an up-to-date local plan.
 This new Plan takes these matters into account and will help us make the best decisions when we are deciding planning applications.

-Why have we carried out a partial review and update of the plan?

-- 1.7A Local planning authorities are required to review their planning policies every five years to ensure that they remain fit for purpose.
-The Local Plan was adopted in May 2019 and the five-year period therefore elapsed in May 2024. - 1.7B The review identified that the spatial strategy remains fit for purpose but a number of individual policies required updating.
-Consequently, a partial update was carried out to address those issues.
-The key changes are as follows: - Climate Change: The updated plan takes a stronger approach to climate change, with a new strategic climate change policy, a new chapter of detailed climate change policies, and revised policies relating to sustainable drainage and flood risk.

-&lt;sup>1 Stevenage District Plan Second Review (Stevenage Borough Council (SBC), 2004)

-- Station Gateway: The detailed policy for the Station Gateway Major Opportunity Area has been updated to reflect the Station Gateway Area Action Plan. - Housing: The requirements for accessible and adaptable housing have been updated to reflect the latest evidence of need. - Use Classes: Changes have been made throughout the plan to reflect the changes to the Use Classes Order, which came into effect in 2020.